 In February 2015, the FASB released updated consolidation guidance that entities must use to evaluate specific ownership and contractual arrangements that lead to a consolidation conclusion.
 The updates could change consolidation outcomes affecting presentation and disclosures.
 This guidance becomes effective January 1, 2016.
-We are currently evaluating the impact this guidance will have on our consolidated financial statements.
+We do not expect that the updated guidance will have a material effect on the Company's financial statements.